Jean-Baptiste-Lasselle/kytes/README.md

 It's That I like going up in the air with the clouds, but I also like my feet right there on the ground.

-Kytes aims at making you able draw all you can from the machines that you've got (until the boss answers yes for more pods on GCP),  while what you're doing on that infrastructure is developing / managing lifecycle of an application, on behalf of an organization.

 Kytes orginated because I wanted real full bare metal Backup Restore procedure at home, for my personal projects.
 Meaning I wanted:
 * a one-clic backup procedure on a running Kytes instance.
 * a one-clic, bare-metal restore procedure to a brand new hardware machine.
-* hardware dependency management:  Within the scope of dependency management, Kytes will offer same features, whether the dependency relation is between two hardware dependencies (to devices), or between a hardware dependency and a software dependency..
 * and hardware inventory management with obsolescence and tco monitoring (aka wife's the ultimate ruthless boss, and wants to know how much all that really costs).

+One of Kytes' aims is making you able draw all you can from the machines that you've got (until the boss answers yes for more pods on GCP),  while what you're doing on that infrastructure is developing / managing lifecycle of an application, on behalf of an organization.

+Soon, Kytes became a software factory experience, a tool I use to test (IT related) ideas and assertions.
+I test my own assumptions and various assertions I find on the web.

-Kytes is a software factory exprience, with full devops behavior, and a fullstack approach.
+and I designed Kytes with full devops behavior, and a fullstack approach.

 A full devops behavior: Kytes is designed for devops professionals, as a tool.

 A fullstack approach: If it takes modifying a bootloader to make an application even better, let's make it possible as easily as an 'mvn update'.
 And What about pulling A linux kernel module into a Vert-x Java Pipeline?
+Within the scope of dependency management, Kytes will offer same features, whether the dependency relation is between two hardware dependencies (to devices), or between a hardware dependency and a software dependency..

 This software factory project began March, 2018, and will be implemented both in Java, and Scala language.
 This "twin-implementation" is an experience to put design patterns under pressure of the following requirements: